Just Haven't Met You Yet

 By Cate Woods

-The laugh-out loud romcom with A DELICIOUS THE TWIST!
-Perfect for fans of Marian Keyes and Jenny Oliver.
+The laugh-out loud rom com with a delicious twist.
+Perfect for fans of Jo Watson and Joanna Bolouri.
 Percy James thinks she's found The One.
-But when she's approached by a dating agency - one that promises to find your soulmate using science and phone data - she finds herself tentatively saying yes, partly out of curiosity, partly out of the fact that her life has been feeling ... well, stale, recently.
-But she never expected what happened next...!
-Cate Wood's second novel MORE THAN A FEELING is available to preorder today!
+But when she's approached by a dating agency - one that promises to find your soulmate using science and phone data - she finds herself tentatively saying yes.
+Partly out of curiosity, partly out of the fact that her life has been feeling flat, she finds herself far outside her comfort zone, and surprisingly, she loves it.
+But is this new Percy just a character?
+Can she live this new and exciting life forever?Readers love Just Haven't Met You Yet!
+'It's a great, pacy read and I couldn't put it down - I read it from cover to cover in one day' amazon reviewer'Great characters and an enjoyable read.
+Down to earth writing which will appeal to any reader of any age .
+Brilliant!' amazon reviewer'From start to finish, I couldn't stop reading this book.
+I've done absolutely no housework this weekend!' amazon reviewer*** Cate Wood's second novel MORE THAN A FEELING is available to preorder today!

 Just Another Judgement Day